 Ashfield Valley Primary School is committed to promoting an ethos that safeguards the dignity and well being of everyone and encourages practices that take into account the rights of individuals to be treated with dignity and respect.
 We will not tolerate any form of discrimination, harassment and victimisation directed at anyone because of their sexual orientation.

-The school will combat discrimination faced by lesbians, gay and bisexual (LGBTQI) people.
-We want to ensure equality of opportunity for LGBTQI people across our curriculum provision, services and employment.
+The school will combat discrimination faced by lesbians, gay and bisexual (LGB) people.
+We want to ensure equality of opportunity for LGB people across our curriculum provision, services and employment.

-We will respect the rights of individuals to be open about their sexual orientation, tackle homophobia, challenge stereotyping and improve knowledge about LGBTQI communities, both internally and to the community as a whole.
+We will respect the rights of individuals to be open about their sexual orientation, tackle homophobia, challenge stereotyping and improve knowledge about LGB communities, both internally and to the community as a whole.

 The school recognises the need to protect pupils and staff from unlawful discrimination and harassment on grounds of sexual orientation as required by the Equality Act (Sexual Orientation).
 We are committed to taking a pro-active approach to preventing all forms of homophobia within the school and will assess the impacts of our policies, functions and procedures on promoting sexual orientation equality as part of our Equality Impact Assessment processes.
-This will include a scrutiny of our policies on Anti-Bullying, SEND etc.